-The funds provided by the Chino-based firm, which specializes in civil engineering, design construction management, project management, traffic and transportation engineering, and land use, will be used to award $3,000 scholarships to five civil engineering students.
+The funds provided by a municipal engineering firm, which specializes in civil engineering, design construction management, project management, traffic and transportation engineering, and land use, will be used to award $3,000 scholarships to five civil engineering students.

 Alumna Melissa Demirci (’10, civil engineering), who holds a leadership role at Transtech, said the scholarships exemplify the company’s value of giving back to the community.